SPATIA: Multimodal Generation and Prediction of Spatial Cell Phenotypes: Experiments

+We use HEST-Bench \citep{chen2022scaling} to evaluate \name for gene expression prediction task.
+Fig.~\ref{fig:gene_ex} reports Pearson correlation coefficients (PCC) for the top $50$ highly variable genes on five cancer cohorts (IDC, PAAD, SKCM, COAD, LUAD).
 We train a regression model to map model-specific patch embeddings to the log$1$p-normalized expression of the top $50$ highly variable genes.
-We use XGBoost \cite{chen2016xgboost} regression model with $100$ estimators and a maximum depth of $3$.
+We use XGBoost \citep{chen2016xgboost} regression model with $100$ estimators and a maximum depth of $3$, while embeddings are frozen.
 These consistent gains across diverse tissue types demonstrate that \name yields embeddings that more accurately capture gene-image relationships than existing single or dual modal architectures.
+Across tasks, SPATIA maintains competitive or superior predictive performance while uniquely enabling controllable morphology generation under biological transitions.
+This highlights that modeling cross-modal generative structure yields representations that generalize across prediction tasks without sacrificing fidelity.